james-durk/CS-499/index.md

 ### Artifact Narrative

-The artifact I selected for the Software Design and Engineering category is a Pythonbased text adventure game originally developed in IT-140, Intro to Scripting.
-The game presents a menu-driven narrative in which users explore different rooms, interact with the environment, and collect items to progress toward a goal.
-The original version was created in 2023 and served as an introduction to core programming principles such as user input, control flow, and basic object-oriented design.
+The first artifact I selected for this ePortfolio is a Python-based text adventure game, initially developed during IT-140: Introduction to Scripting.
+The project features a menu-driven interface in which players navigate rooms, collect items, and pursue an end goal through exploration and interaction.
+This was my introduction to foundational programming concepts such as user input, conditionals, loops, and basic object-oriented design.

-I selected this artifact for inclusion in my ePortfolio because it clearly demonstrates my foundational knowledge of software development and highlights how I’ve grown in my ability to write cleaner, more maintainable, and modular code.
-This project is a great representation of how I’ve applied software design principles in a real-world context.
-In the enhancement process, I focused on improving the structure of the code through modularization, adding clear documentation, and refining how the game handles user input and state transitions.
-For example, I refactored repetitive conditional logic into reusable functions and implemented more scalable data structures to manage rooms and inventory.
+This artifact demonstrates the progression of my skills in software development, particularly in writing modular, maintainable code.
+For this enhancement, I focused on improving the program’s overall structure and usability.
+Key improvements included breaking repetitive logic into reusable functions, clarifying input handling, and implementing more scalable data structures to manage room data and inventory.
+The result is a cleaner, more robust foundation that better supports future development or expansion.

 This enhancement directly aligns with the Software Design and Engineering outcome identified in Module One.
 Through this work, I demonstrated my ability to apply software